-When you think of meditation, you might think of deep relaxation and relief from stress.
+When you first think of meditation, you might envision deep relaxation and relief from stress.
 Or if you’re someone who’s struggled with the practice, you might think of achy muscles and racing thoughts as you aim to sit still and focus your attention inward.
 Either way, you probably know that meditation offers many proven benefits, such as easing anxiety and depression.
 But there are some potential pitfalls to meditation practice that you need to know about.

 “I think the way you approach meditation is crucial, psychologist Dr. Courtney Conley tells SheKnows.
 “It takes time to learn to clear your mind and turn your focus inward for a sustained period of time.
 It’s a process, and you have to be patient with yourself as you practice and learn to close out the outer world and reconnect with yourself.
 If you don’t approach meditation as a skill that takes time to develop and fully benefit from, it can cause frustration.
 If you’re dealing with anxiety and not able to clear your mind and get into a meditative state, it may cause more frustration than it’s worth — the benefits can be lost when [meditation] causes frustration, which leads to negative self-talk.”